hasl-sensor/integration/README.md

-SL sensor for Home Assistant
+SL Traffic Information Sensor for Home Assistant
 ========================

-**This is a fork of fuffenz SL sensor (https://github.com/fuffenz/ha-sensor-sl).**
+**This is a fork of fredrikbaberg SL sensor (https://github.com/fredrikbaberg/ha-sensor-sl).**

 This is a simple component for Home Assistant that can be used to create a "Departure board" for buses and trains in Stockholm, Sweden.
-You have to install it as a custom component and you need to get your own API key from SL / Trafiklab.
+You have to install it as a custom component and you need to get your own API keys from SL / Trafiklab.

 - First, visit [https://www.trafiklab.se/api](https://www.trafiklab.se/api) and create a free account.
-They provide multiple APIs, the one you want is ["SL Trafikinformation 4"](https://www.trafiklab.se/api/sl-realtidsinformation-4).
-When you have your API key, you're ready to add the component to your Home Assistant.
+They provide multiple APIs, the ones you want is ["SL Trafikinformation 4"](https://www.trafiklab.se/api/sl-realtidsinformation-4) and ["SL Störningsinformation 2"](https://www.trafiklab.se/api/sl-storningsinformation-2).
+When you have your API keys, you're ready to add the component to your Home Assistant.
 Since this is a custom component, you need to add it manually to your config directory.

 - Create a folder named **custom_components** under your Home Assistant **config** folder.